The best of coast and country

-30 minutes’ drive from Tauranga is Te Puke – the beating heart of New Zealand’s kiwifruit industry.
-Call in for a cuppa and a taste of the world’s best kiwifruit, and then it’s a hop, skip and jump to historic Maketū, landing place of one of the Bay of Plenty’s founding waka (canoes).
+Thirty minutes’ drive from Tauranga is Te Puke – the beating heart of New Zealand’s kiwifruit industry.
+Visit a stunning waterfall, taste some seasonal French cuisine and then it’s a hop, skip and jump to historic Maketū, landing place of one of the Bay of Plenty’s founding waka (canoes).

 Tauranga to Te Puke